Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-57-cat-and-mouse-pt1-hunter-and-hunted.md

 Hamlin blinked first.

-"She… she called me from a rest stop in, uh… Missouri?
+"She... she called me from a rest stop in, uh...
+Missouri?
 I think she said Missouri," he said.
 "She wanted food and a place to sleep."

 That much was true.
 Fiorillo had pulled the call logs off the stolen phone in Hamlin’s desk.
 "Did she tell you where she’d been or what she was doing?"